Augusta Funk

 Research Interests

-Augusta Funk is a poet and scholar who works at the intersections of poetics, memory studies, and critical aesthetics.
-Her dissertations considers how premature forms of minoritized death are staged as illegible residues within North American poetic texts.
-For these poets, writing is an alchemical practice, contingent upon the categories of the residual and the immaterial.
-Such qualities allow them to challenge the concept of textuality as a fixed representation of the past, and instead, alchemize its illegible traces into sites of political struggle.
-Through their experiments with documents, dictation, and memory, these poets critique the hegemonic control of history and instead propose more fluid forms of memorialization that span aesthetic categories such as the decorative, the atmospheric, and the burning image.
-Engaging critical race theory, anthropology, and psychoanalysis, this project addresses questions of political belonging, aesthetic experimentation, and the ongoing racial violence that constitutes the settlement of the Americas.
+Augusta Funk is a poet and scholar who works at the intersections of poetics, critical race and ethnicity studies, and deconstructive aesthetics.
+Her dissertation takes up the question of "writing" in relation to spectrality, and considers how premature forms of minoritized death have been staged by poets within circuits of documentary, legal, and lyric textuality.
+For these poets, writing is contingent upon the categories of the residual and the immaterial, qualities which allow them to challenge the concept of textuality as a fixed representation of the past.
+Through their experiments with gesture, texture, and memory, these poets alchemize poetry's illegible traces into sites of political struggle.

 Fields of Interest